d3kryption/narrative-trytofindsound/npcname_text-style/README.md

 /Game/Sounds/GeneralButtlicker/You_stole_from_the_wrong_person_Time_to_die
 ```

-It will assume that all non normal characters / numbers have been replaced.
+It will assume that all non-normal characters/numbers have been replaced.
 [A-Z] [a-z] [0-9] and [_].
 No commas, no spaces, only characters, numbers and underscores for spaces.

-The exact folder path is required to make this work. - you can have sub folders however.
+The exact folder path is required to make this work. - you can have sub folders, however.

 ```
 /Game/Sounds/GeneralButtlicker/Stage1/Mission1/Objective/You_stole_from_the_wrong_person_Time_to_die